New Carrollton–Fort Totten Line: History

 On December 11, 1993, the F6 was rerouted to operate between New Carrollton and Prince George's Plaza station, via Ellin Road, Harkins Road, Finns Lane, Riverdale Road, Auburn Avenue, Good Luck Road, Kenilworth Avenue, River Road, College Park–University of Maryland station, River Road, Kenilworth Avenue, East-West Highway, Prince George's Plaza, Belcrest Road, Queens Chapel Road, Ager Road, West Hyattsville station, Ager Road, and East-West Highway.
 Service to Beltway Plaza and Greenbelt Center was replaced by extended route C2.

 Around the 1990s, Route F6 would discontinue service to Silver Spring station and terminate at Prince George's Plaza.

 Around 1996, after Paint Branch Parkway was finished being completed route F6 was rerouted to operate between the Prince George's Plaza and College Park station, via its original routing via Belcrest Road, Adelphi Road, and Campus Drive, then via Paint Branch Parkway and River Road.
 Once this change took place, F6's routing on Kenilworth Avenue between River Road and Prince George's Plaza was discontinued.

 On September 12, 1999, route F6 was re-extended to Silver Spring station via West Hyattsville station.
 The route operated along Queens Chapel Road, Hamilton Street and Ager Road to serve West Hyattsville, then follow route F4's routing to Silver Spring along East-West Highway, Ethan Allen Avenue, and Philadelphia Avenue.

 On May 15, 2003, the former Metrobus bus bays in front of the former G.C.
 Murphy store inside Prince George's Plaza, were demolished to build a new Target store.
 Routes F4 and F6 stopped directing entering into and looping inside the Prince George's Plaza.

-On September 28, 2008, due to the Silver Spring station Bus Bay and Kiss & Ride Lot were closed off due to the construction of the brand new Silver Spring Transit Center, routes F4 and F6 Metrobus Stop at Silver Spring was temporarily relocated from Bay N to the jughandle at the intersection of Wayne Avenue and Colesville Road, across Silver Spring station until September 2015 when the Paul S. Sarbanes Transit Center was finished being constructed and officially opened.
+On September 28, 2008, due to the Silver Spring station Bus Bay and Kiss & Ride Lot were closed off due to the construction of the brand new Silver Spring Transit Center, routes F4 and F6 Metrobus Stop at Silver Spring was temporarily relocated from Bay N to the jughandle at the intersection of Wayne Avenue and Colesville Road, across Silver Spring station.

-Between 2010 and 2011, WMATA proposed to split the F4 and F6 routing into two routes.
-While the F4 remained the same, the F6 was proposed to be rerouted to serve Fort Totten, keeping its routing between the New Carrollton station & the intersection of East-West Highway & Riggs Road the same, except route F6 would be rerouted to operate on the Route R3 routing between the intersection of Riggs Road & East-West Highway & Fort Totten along East-West Highway, Riggs Road, Sargent Road.
-This was proposed to reduce redundancy with F4 between Silver Spring station and the East-West Highway and Riggs Road intersection.
+In 2010, WMATA proposed to split the F4 and F6 routing into two routes.
+While the F4 remained the same, the F6 was proposed to be rerouted to serve Fort Totten, keeping its routing between the New Carrollton station & intersection of East-West Highway & Riggs Road the same, except route F6 would be rerouted to operate on the Route R3 routing between the intersection of Riggs Road & East-West Highway & Fort Totten along East-West Highway, Riggs Road, Sargent Road.
+This was proposed to reduce redundancy with F4 between Silver Spring station and the East West Highway and Riggs Road intersection.
 The proposal was brought up again in 2012 with the same similarities.